 The County shall review all fleet accidents for root cause analysis and classify these accidents as preventable or non-preventable.
-Recommendations will be forwarded to the County Manager/Human Resource Administrator for corrective action to prevent similar type accidents in the future.
+Recommendations will be forwarded to Human Resource.
+Human Resources will meet with the employee's immediate supervisor to discuss the accident and assist on the corrective action to prevent similar type accidents in the future.

-Loss Prevention Committee (LPC) should review all applicable information, including police reports, supplemental reports, incident reports, internal reports and statements, witness statements, etc. to make a proper determination.
+The Fleet Accident Review Board (comprised of members of the Loss Prevention Committee (LPC)) should review all applicable information, including police reports, supplemental reports, incident reports, internal reports and statements, witness statements, etc. to make a proper determination.
 The LPC may include additional recommendations such as, but not limited to:

-- 1) Remedial or refresher training of vehicle operator. - 2) Review and/or modification of driver training and tactics. - 3) Modification or reevaluation of vehicle or other equipment selection. - 4) Review or modification of applicable policies and procedures. - 5) Evaluation of employees involved in the accident for vision defects, stress-related problems, or other conditions affecting fitness for duty.
+- 1. Remedial or refresher training of vehicle operator; - 2.
+Review and/or modification of driver training and tactics; - 3.
+Modification or reevaluation of vehicle or fleet selection; - 4.
+Review or modification of applicable policies and procedures, or - 5.
+Evaluation of employees involved in the accident for vision defects, stress-related problems, or other conditions affecting fitness for duty.